Cleveland skyline

 7,562 from top origin

-Cleveland lost a net −2,094 tax returns in the most recent IRS vintage — a −0.10% outflow on a metro of 2.08 million.
-That is statistical noise, not a structural exodus.
-The gross flows show roughly equal volumes in and out, with intra-Ohio churn (Summit, Franklin, and Lorain counties) driving most of the movement.
+Cleveland recorded −2,094 net IRS tax returns — a −0.10% movement on a metro this size.
+That is statistical churn, not a structural exodus.
+Gross flows show roughly equal volumes in and out, with intra-Ohio movement (Summit, Lorain, and Franklin counties) driving most of the activity.

 The IRS data lags by ~2 years (households file taxes the year after they move), but it's the only nationwide county-to-county migration data sourced from administrative records, not survey estimates.
 The table below shows the top origin counties — the gravitational sources of new residents.